harshkasyap/harshkasyap.github.io/projects.md

 IIT Bombay, University of Glasgow**, and other global partners.

 **Contribution**
-- Trustworthy AI
+- Development of Trustworthy AI Framework
-- AI governance
+- Designing Policies on AI governance
-- Digital public infrastructure

 </div>